 The week finished up with a debrief, where we were told whether we'd passed (I'm glad to say I did, and I think everyone on the course did) and given a few pointers for further development.
 Before you can get the full qualification, there are a number of other steps to take; 35 hours snowsports experience, attending a first aid course (I'm hoping I'll be exempt) and completing a short online safeguarding children module.
 I'm busy doing my snowsports experience, so hopefully I'll be sorted by the end of the season.

 So overall, I'd say it was a great experience.
 I refreshed some old skill and learned some new ones and I think my personal skiing probably improved as well.
 I'm keen to go on to do the level 2, so maybe I'll write about that later this season or more likely next season.
-If you want to look into this yourself, the BASI website is http://www.basi.org.uk/index.aspx
+If you want to look into this yourself, check out the British Association of Snowsports Instructors website.

 If you're not sure if you're skiing is at the right level, check out the BASI video below, which will give you some idea.